MicrosoftDocs/azure-devops-docs/docs/pipelines/process/runs.md

 The following sections describe the pipeline run process in detail.

+<a name="process-the-pipeline"></a>
 ## Pipeline processing

 ![Diagram that shows expanding YAML templates.](media/run-expansion.png)

-To process a pipeline for a run, Azure Pipelines:
+To process a pipeline for a run, Azure Pipelines first:

 1. Expands [templates](templates.md) and evaluates [template expressions](template-expressions.md).
 2. Evaluates dependencies at the [stage](stages.md) level to pick the first stage to run.

-For each stage it selects to run, Azure Pipelines:
+Next, for each stage it selects to run, Azure Pipelines:

 1. Gathers and validates all job resources for [authorization](approvals.md) to run.
 2. Evaluates [dependencies at the job level](phases.md#dependencies) to pick the first job to run.

-For each job selected to run, Azure Pipelines:
+Finally, Azure Pipelines does the following activities for each job selected to run:

 1. Expands YAML `strategy: matrix` or `strategy: parallel` [multi-configs](phases.md#parallelexec) into multiple runtime jobs.
 5. Evaluates [conditions](conditions.md) to decide whether the job is eligible to run.